bigbio/pgatk/docs/pypgatk.rst

       Required parameters:
-        -c, --config_file TEXT      Configuration for VCF conversion parameters --vep_annotated_vcf         VCF file containing the annotated genomic variants --gene_annotations_gtf        Gene models in the GTF format that is used with VEP --input_fasta         Fasta sequences for the transripts in the GTF file used to annotated the VCF --output_proteindb          Output file to write the resulting variant protein sequences
+        -c, --config_file TEXT      Configuration for VCF conversion parameters -v, --vcf         			VCF file containing the genomic variants -g, --gene_annotations_gtf  Gene models in the GTF format that will be used to extract protein-coding transcripts -f, --input_fasta         	Fasta sequences for the transripts in the GTF file used to annotated the VCF -o, --output_proteindb      Output file to write the resulting variant protein sequences

       Options:
         --translation_table INTEGER     Translation table (Default 1).
 Please see <https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi> for identifiers of translation tables.
         --mito_translation_table INTEGER	Mito_trans_table (default 2), also from <https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi>
-        --var_prefix TEXT 	String to add before the variant peptides --report_ref_seq	In addition to variant peptides, also report the reference peptide from the transcript overlapping the variant
+        --var_prefix TEXT 	String to add as prefix for the variant peptides --report_ref_seq	In addition to variant peptides, also report the reference peptide from the transcripts overlapping the variant
-        --output_proteindb TEXT	Output file name, exits if already exists --annotation_field_name TEXT	Annotation Field name found in the INFO column, e.g CSQ or vep --af_field TEXT	Field name in the VCF INFO column that shows the variant allele frequency (VAF, default is none).
+        --annotation_field_name TEXT	Annotation Field name found in the INFO column, e.g CSQ or vep, set to empty if the VCF is not annotated (default is CSQ)
+        --af_field TEXT	Field name in the VCF INFO column that shows the variant allele frequency (VAF, default is none).
-        --af_threshold FLOAT      Minium allele frequency threshold for considering the variants --transcript_index INTEGER	Index of transcript ID in the annotated columns in the VCF INFO field (separated by |) (default is 3)
+        --af_threshold FLOAT      Minium allele frequency threshold for considering the variants --transcript_index INTEGER	Index of transcript ID in the annotated columns in the VCF INFO field that is when the VCF file is alerady annotated, affected by --annotation_field_name (separated by |) (default is 3)
-        --consequence_index INTEGER	Index of consequence in the annotated columns in the VCF INFO field (separated by |) (default is 1)
+        --consequence_index INTEGER	Index of consequence in the annotated columns in the VCF INFO field that is when the VCF file is alerady annotated, affected by --annotation_field_name (separated by |) (default is 1)
-        --exclude_biotypes TEXT         Variants affecting gene/transcripts in these biotypes will not be considered for translation (affected by include_biotypes).
+        --include_consequences TEXT	Consider variants that have one of these consequences, affected by --annotation_field_name  (default is all) (for the list of consequences see: https://www.ensembl.org/info/genome/variation/prediction/predicted_data.html.
-        --exclude_consequences TEXT     Variants with these consequences will not be considered for translation (default: downstream_gene_variant, upstream_gene_variant, intergenic_variant, intron_variant, synonymous_variant)
+        --exclude_consequences TEXT     Variants with these consequences will not be considered for translation, affected by --annotation_field_name  (default: downstream_gene_variant, upstream_gene_variant, intergenic_variant, intron_variant, synonymous_variant)
         --skip_including_all_cds	By default any affected transcript that has a defined CDS will be translated, this option disables this features instead it only depends on the specified biotypes
-        --include_biotypes TEXT	Translate affected transcripts that have one of these biotypes --include_consequences TEXT	Consider variants that have one of these consequences (default is all) (for the list of consequences see: https://www.ensembl.org/info/genome/variation/prediction/predicted_data.html.
-        --biotype_str TEXT	String used to identify gene/transcript biotype in the gtf file (default transcript_biotype).
         --ignore_filters	Enabling this option causes all variants to be parsed.
 By default only variants that have not failed any filters will be processed (FILTER field is PASS, None, .) or if the filters are subset of the accepted_filters (default is False)
         --accepted_filters TEXT	Accepted filters for variant parsing -h, --helP		Show this message and exit.

-The file input of the tool ``--vcf_annotated_vcf`` is a VCF file that can be provided by the user or obtained from ENSEMBL using :ref:`ensembl_downloader <ensembl-downloader>`, see :ref:`an example here <ensembl-downloader_example>`.
+The file input of the tool ``--vcf`` is a VCF file that can be provided by the user or obtained from ENSEMBL using :ref:`ensembl_downloader <ensembl-downloader>`, see :ref:`an example here <ensembl-downloader_example>`.
 The ``gene_annotations_gtf`` file can also be obtained with the :ref:`ensembl_downloader <ensembl-downloader>`.
-The GTF file should match the one used for the variant annotation in VEP.

 The ``--input_fasta`` file contains the ``CDS`` and DNA sequences for all genes present in the GTF file.
 This file can be generated from the GTF file using the `gffread <http://ccb.jhu.edu/software/stringtie/gff.shtml#gffread>`_ tool as follows::